shaunorpen/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow users to tell the server that they're already authenticated by providing a cookie with a session id in the request.
+The server can verify the cookie by comparing the session id it contains to a list of valid session ids held on the server.
+If the session id is correct, the user can proceed, otherwise they're redirected to login.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt helps us store passwords by hashing them with a salt, which makes it much more difficult for an attacker to use rainbow tables to attack the password as each password has its own salt.

 - [ ] What does bcrypt do to slow down attackers?

+It runs multiple times.
+As hardware gets faster it's easy to increase the number of runs to slow down attackers.
+It also uses slow hashing algorithms.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload and the signature (hash).

 ## Minimum Viable Product